VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

             return index, prob
 ```

-We have all of the information we need to choose an action for a specific user and context.
-To use VW to achieve this, we will do the following:
+We have all the information we need to choose an action for a specific user and context.
+Use Vowpal Wabbit to achieve this with the following steps:

-1. We convert our context and actions into the text format we need
+1. Convert the context and actions into the text format needed.
-2. We pass this example to vw and get the pmf out
+2. Pass this example to Vowpal Wabbit and get the PMF output.
-3. Now, we sample this pmf to get what article we will end up showing
+3. Sample this PMF to get the article to show.
-4. Finally we return the article chosen, and the probability of choosing it (we are going to need the probability when we learn form this example)
+4. Return the chosen article and the probability of choosing it.

+>**Note:** We need the probability when we learn from this example.

 ```python
 def get_action(vw, context, actions):